ovcharski/playwright-e2e/README.md

 ![The San Juan Mountains are beautiful!](/assets/images/playwright-logo.png "San Juan Mountains")

 Demo automation testing framework created with Playwright.
 A NodeJS library made for browser automation.
 It's free, open source and backed up by Microsoft.

 Playwright supports all modern rendering engines including Chromium, WebKit, and Firefox.
 Test on Windows, Linux, and macOS, locally or on CI, headless or headed with native mobile emulation of Google Chrome for Android and Mobile Safari.

 [Playwright Github](https://github.com/microsoft/playwright)

+# What does Playwright support

+- One API, cross platform, cross language and cross browser
+- Test on Windows, Linux and MacOS
+- Supports Chromium, Firefox & Webkit
+- Playwright API can be used in JavaScript, TypeScript, Python, Java & .NET

+# Why Playwright

+Resilent tests:
+- Auto-waiting
+- Web first assertions (automatic retries)
+- Strong debugging capabilities (tracing, screenshots, videos...)

+Fast execution:
+- Isolated testing (new browser profile for each test)
+- Re-use authentication (save and reuse state)

+Powerful tooling:
+- CodeGen
+- Inspector
+- Traceviewer

+Limitations:
+- Multi tab, origin and windows support
+- Iframe support
+- Pierce the shadow DOM
+- Make API request

-## Demo site - E-commerce
+# Demo site - E-commerce

 The demo website is using WooCommerce - an open-source e-commerce plugin for WordPress.
 It is designed for small to large-sized online merchants using WordPress.